Skip to main content

 Currie rejected Comey's legal argument that "urges me to exercise my supervisory powers and dismiss his indictment with prejudice: A with-prejudice dismissal is necessary, he argues, to 'vindicate the interests protected by the Appointments Clause' and to 'deter the government from using unlawful appointments to effectuate retaliation against perceived political opponents.'"

-The orders make interim U.S. Attorney Lindsey Halligan the latest Trump administration prosecutor to be disqualified because of the manner in which they were appointed.
+The orders make interim U.S. Attorney Lindsey Halligan the latest Trump administration prosecutor to be disqualified because of the appointment manner.

 Trump and the White House have long rebuked what he called the obstruction of his administration through political bias and legal technicality wrangling.